Chen-Z-H/DD2476_project/README.md

 ### Index the data to elasticsearch

 This simple search engine can only apply to the specific strutures of the data of articles and the users.
-So before we run the programme, we need make sure that the data have the following structures.</br>
+So before you run the program, we need make sure that the data have the following structures.</br>
 Structure of user:
 ```javascript
 {